 At the end of the day, poor driver behavior can kill you and those around you.
 Overspeeding, mobile phone-using vehicle drivers put motorcycle riders at a greater risk for accidents.
 However, it is also worth noting that many motorcycle accidents involve only motorcyclists.
 If you don’t follow the rules of the road either, then you’re just as bad.

-With injuries to the chest and head causing the most fatalities, it’s no wonder helmet use is very much advocated.
+With injuries to the chest, head, spinal cord injuries, and brain injury causing the most fatalities, it’s no wonder helmet use is very much advocated.
 Helmet use was found to be the single most critical factor in preventing accidents and personal injuries.
 Claims that helmet use affects hearing of critical traffic sounds, limits visual field or causes inattention are all a myth.

 Voluntary helmet use was also found to be lowest in younger, uneducated, and untrained drivers during quick trips and hot days.
 No matter how close your destination is, always keep protected with a helmet.